IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 separate model for formula detection on images.
 The iterative approach allowed us to refine our design, features, and functionalities based on the feedback and testing results, ensuring a product that aligns with our initial vision.

+{{< hint danger >}}

+**Feedback by Rustam**
+Week 3 - Looks good, keep up the good work and I am sure you will finish with the nice and neat prototype!
+Week 4 - only one student?
+This is not nearly enough.
+Overall, somewhat dry reports and not very impressive progress on the project.
+4/5 for the week 3
+3/5 week 4
+{{< /hint >}}